 What is it?

 Fostering for adoption places a child in local authority care with approved adopters who receive temporary approval status as foster carers.
-If the court agrees that the child should be adopted, and the adoption agency approves the ‘match’, the placement becomes an adoption.
+If the court agrees that the child should be adopted, and the adoption agency approves the ‘match’ between child and the adoptive family, the placement becomes an adoption family for the child.

 Why choose fostering for adoption?